-Our headquarters are located in a facility in Las Vegas, Nevada, consisting of approximately 59,000 square feet of office space, which is under a lease through April 2023.
-In addition, we have approximately 83,000 square feet of office space in Austin, Texas, which is under a lease through June 2021.
+Our headquarters are located in a facility in Las Vegas, Nevada, consisting of approximately 62,000 square feet of office space under a lease through April 2023.
+In addition, we have approximately 103,000 square feet of office space in Austin, Texas under a lease through June 2021.
 We also lease facilities with approximately 17,000 square feet in Chicago, Illinois and Reno, Nevada, which support the design, production and expansion of our gaming content.
-These design studios are under lease through January 2023 and April 2021 for the Chicago and Reno offices, respectively.
+These design studios are under a lease through June 2023 and May 2021 for the Chicago and Reno offices, respectively.
 We also lease several other properties that are used to support all our products and services.